Phenology Calendar Wheel for 2022

-Follow the phases of the moons, celestial events, and what is happening in the plant and animal kingdoms throughout the year.
+The idea was to follow the phases of the moons, celestial events, and what was happening in the plant and animal kingdoms throughout the year – and to have the entire year depicted in a circle on a single page [no small feat and lots of fine print!].

-Embrace the different cultures whose keen understandings of the influences of light, weather, and evolving seasons can help us better appreciate nature’s patterns.
-Learn from them.
+The idea, too, was to embrace the different cultures whose keen understandings of the influences of light, weather, and evolving seasons can help us better appreciate nature’s patterns – and then to learn from them.

 How it works: